MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 5. On the **Members** tab of the VPN Users Properties dialog box, select **Add**.

-6. On the Select Users dialog box, add all the users who need VPN access and select **OK**.
+6. On the Select Users dialog box, add the test user who you created in [Create Active Directory test user](#create-active-directory-test-user) and select **OK**.

 7. Close Active Directory Users and Computers.